MonoTech01/All-Projects-at-a-Glance/README.md

 Demonstrated exceptional performance in my first-ever Capture The Flag (CTF) competition, ranking 83rd out of 1,000+ participants and securing a valued spot in Stage 2.
-Notably, only 250 individuals will be selected to progress to this stage in the competitive WiCyS Security Training Scholarship program sponsored by WiCyS Tier 1 Partners and Premier Supporters, based on rigorous selection criteria including an application essay, performance and engagement in SANS Beginner-level CTF, and active community engagement within the cohort.
+Notably, only 250 individuals will be selected to progress to this stage in the competitive WiCyS Security Training Scholarship program sponsored by SANS Institute & WiCyS Tier 1 Partners and Premier Supporters, based on rigorous selection criteria including an application essay, performance and engagement in SANS Beginner-level CTF, and active community engagement within the cohort.
 In Stage 2, completed challenges in web vulnerability exploitation, Cryptography, Linux, Python programming, Binary, and Forensics in the SANS CyberStart program.